James Salter: Light Years

 Joe Fox, a legendary editor at Random House, was once asked which of the books he worked on would be called “great” long after their reviews were compost.
 There were two, he said.
 One was “In Cold Blood,” by Truman Capote.
 The other was James Salter’s novel, “Light Years.”

 When “Light Years” was published in 1975, Salter had written a few short novels (most notably A Sport and a Pastime) and a number of screenplays (the best known: “Downhill Racer,” for Robert Redford).
-He would go on to focus on short stories, in collections like Dusk and Last Night, and write a memoir, Burning the Days.
-Recently, with his wife, he published Life Is Meals, a delightful chronicle of their love of entertaining.
+He would go on to focus on short stories, in collections like Dusk and Last Night.
+He’s written a memoir, Burning the Days.
+With his wife, he published Life Is Meals, a delightful chronicle of their love of entertaining.
+In his 88th year, he published his longest novel, All That Is.

 We meet Nedra and Viri in the early 1960s, when they are twenty-eight and thirty.
 They have two young children, both girls.
 They live in a big house on the Hudson.
 They have affairs, watch their daughters discover their own sexuality, travel, age.
 There are luxurious afternoons at the beach, visits with arty friends, children’s birthday parties, shopping excursions.
 Nedra and Viri’s marriage strains, threatens to break up, does.
 The book is an accumulation of brief scenes, moments in time.
 The plot is merely the plot of existence.